 Credit risk mitigation is an essential component of our credit risk management.
 We use various risk mitigation techniques designed to reduce risk and minimize our losses in the event an obligor defaults.
-The most common mitigants that we use include holding collateral in the form of cash, investment grade securities, commercial property and other financial agreements such as loss sharing agreements, netting arrangements and third-party guarantees.
-The quality standards outlined in our underwriting policies provide the foundation for our credit risk management and are supplemented by our credit risk mitigation techniques, which provide an alternative source of repayment.
+The most common mitigants that we use in our operations include collateral in the form of cash, investment grade securities, commercial property and other financial agreements such as loss sharing agreements, netting arrangements and third-party guarantees.
+The quality standards outlined in our underwriting policies remain the foundation for credit risk management and credit risk mitigation techniques supplement them by providing an alternative source of repayment.